What To Consider When Presented With An Offer To Buy

 Well placed (and/or rotating) debt can not only provide an owner with a time buffer that makes operating possible - it can also create a distorted view of a business’ profitability.

-Even if the previous owner agrees to assume all the debt you have to have full disclosure as to what that debt is so that you can accurately assess what the profitability of the business is/ has been over the long haul.
+Even if the previous owner agrees to assume all the debt - you have to have full disclosure as to what that debt is (and a competent lawyer to assist in determining it) so that you can accurately assess what the profitability of the business is/ has been over the long haul.

 The Timeline is always a serious consideration due to several reasons;